rustymemristor/VSD_SoC_24/README.md

 	5. essentially this is an issue of noise margins.
 When the output is ambiguous, its an issue as the logic is corrupt.
+    6. We need to reduce distance between source and logic, which is not always possible.

+	7. Decoupling capacitors are placed parallel to the source voltage, allowing current draw to occur from the capacitor, removing the effects of R	L. The Capacitor is charged through the RL parasitics.

+	8. A decoupling capacitor "decouples" the logic and the source.

+	9. All blocks are decoupled to reduce crosstalk, increase noise margin.

 Some important terms are:
 ```math
 Aspect\;Ratio = \frac{Height\;of\;the\;core}{Width\;of\;the\;core}